FriendlyUser/bluey-wordpress-theme/ReadMe.md

 A demo is available at https://bluey-wordpress.herokuapp.com/

 Making wordpress themes is a pain, but it was a good experience.
 My terrible theme got rejected from themeforest.
+And submitting a theme for review is a huge pain point for me so I decided not to go with a competitor.

 Shutdown and cleanup
 The command `docker-compose down` removes the containers and default network, but preserves your WordPress database.